jportela/www-joaoportela/blog/2020/05/react-native-isolation-storybook-expo-workspaces.md

 yarn add @my/ui@1.0.0
 ```

-> We need to specify the version number (`@1.0.0`), otherwise Yarn will try to download a `@my/ui` library that exists on the remote NPM registry, instead of the one on your workspace.
+> We need to specify the version number (`@1.0.0`), otherwise, Yarn will try to download a `@my/ui` library that exists on the remote NPM registry, instead of the one on your workspace.

 Then import it on `App.tsx`: